 Employers:

-Employers need to collect and circulate SDSs to ensure workplace safety.
-They are responsible for providing safety data sheets (SDSs) to their employees who work with hazardous chemicals.
-The employers of chemical manufacturing firms,
+Employers must collect and distribute SDSs to ensure workplace safety.
+They are required to provide safety data sheets (SDSs) to their employees who handle hazardous chemicals.
+Employers of chemical manufacturing organizations.

 Employees:

-Employees who handle, use, or are exposed to hazardous chemicals need SDSs.
-It helps them understand the hazardous products around them in the workplace.
-That’s why, they need to access and understand SDSs to ensure their safety.
+Employees who work with, use, or are exposed to hazardous chemicals require SDSs.
+It helps them to understand the hazardous products in their workplace.
+That’s why they need to access and understand SDSs to keep themselves safe.

 Chemical Manufacturers and Importers: